flowable/flowable-engine/docs/docusaurus/docs/cmmn/ch03-API.md

 At the end of the test, the deployment will be deleted, including all related case instances, tasks, and so on.
 See the CmmnDeployment class for more information.

-Taking all that into account, a JUnit 5 test looks as follows:
+Taking all that into account, a JUnit Jupiter test looks as follows:

-**Junit 5 test with the default resource.**
+**Junit Jupiter test with the default resource.**

     @FlowableCmmnTest
     class MyTest {